miczki/miczki/index.md

 - usage of project management software like Jira, Kanban, Redmine, Slack

 ## Knowledge
-- architecture of WMS / ERP systems and integration in the warehouse area supporting eCommerce activity (Baselinker, courier integrations)
+- the architecture of WMS / ERP systems and integration in the warehousearea, including support of eCommerce activity (SKK, Comarch, SAP, Baselinker, courier integrations)
-- principles of Agile and Scrum frameworks,
 - implementing changes in the organization,
+- road transport, supported by trolleys, gantry cranes, and cranes
 - road transport, supported by trolleys, overhead cranes and cranes
 - efficient production and manufacturing processes
 - reliable fleet and safe warehouse